FDio/csit/docs/report/vpp_performance_tests/overview.rst

   $ sh -c 'cd /opt/trex-core-2.25/scripts/ && sudo nohup ./t-rex-64 -i -c 7 --iom 0 > /dev/null 2>&1 &' > /dev/null

-- There are traffic streams dynamically prepared for each test.
+- There are traffic streams dynamically prepared for each test, based on traffic profiles.
 The traffic is sent and the statistics obtained using trex_stl_lib.api.STLClient.

 **Measuring packet loss**